Macusercom/price-checker-extension/README.md

-# Price Checker for Google Chrome
+# Alpenaufschlag: A price checker for Google Chrome
 A simple chrome extension to compare web shop prices between Austria and Germany.

 ## How To Install (Chrome)